NixOS/nix/doc/manual/src/package-management/basic-package-mgmt.md

 You can manually download the latest version of Nixpkgs from
 <http://nixos.org/nixpkgs/download.html>.
 However, it’s much more
-convenient to use the Nixpkgs *channel*, since it makes it easy to stay up to date with new versions of Nixpkgs.
-(Channels are described in more detail in [???](#sec-channels).)
+convenient to use the Nixpkgs [*channel*](channels.md), since it makes it easy to stay up to date with new versions of Nixpkgs.
 Nixpkgs is automatically added to your list of “subscribed” channels when you install Nix.
 If this is not the case for some reason, you can add it as follows:

     $ nix-channel --add https://nixos.org/channels/nixpkgs-unstable
     $ nix-channel --update